getappmap/appmap-js/docs/setup-appmap-in-your-code-editor/generate-appmap-data-with-request-recording.md

 ## Follow along

-In this tutorial we are going to show you the latest way to generate AppMaps for your application, streaming AppMaps for each request.
+In this tutorial we are going to show you the latest way to generate AppMap Diagrams for your application, streaming AppMap Data for each request.

 This feature is currently available for [Ruby on Rails](/docs/reference/appmap-ruby#requests-recording), as well as [Python](/docs/reference/appmap-python#requests-recording) applications that use Django or Flask.